SkoolNotes/Taproot/21ENG301/_KBhThereThereEssayPrep.md

   Water     Freedom
   Air       Restraint

-**In Tommy Orange\'s novel *There There*, the author\'s artful third-person narration of Jacquie\'s character externalizes the systems in society which strips the character of Jacquie of her individual identity, group belonging, and critical capacity though the disenfranchisement of independent action, antagonizing of attached heritage, and suppression of analytical freedom respectively: creating a multifaceted grappling of the historical forces of oppression that plagues upon Native Americans in modern society.**
+**In Tommy Orange\'s novel *There There*, the author\'s use of third-person narration of Jacquie\'s character externalizes the systems in society which strip her of individual identity, group belonging, and accusatory capacity though the disenfranchisement of independent action, antagonizing of attached heritage, and suppression of analytical freedom
+respectively: creating a multifaceted grappling of the historical forces of oppression that plagues upon Native Americans in modern society.**